Assurant Life of Canada AKA Purple Shield

 This long-standing insurer began as the Pierce Brothers Family Mortuaries in 1902.
 As a family-owned business, they pioneered funeral pre-planning in Canada as we know it.
 They saw firsthand the grief and financial strain their clients experienced, so they innovated a better and more affordable way for people to plan burials.

-Their new approach involved purchasing a life insurance company and offering consumers portable funeral insurance policies that paid out tax-free benefits in cash.
+Their new approach involved purchasing a life insurance company and offering consumers portable funeral insurance policies that pay out tax-free benefits in cash.

 Assurant Life of Canada Financial Ratings

-Assurant’s US burial insurance marketer, American Memorial Life, has also received a financial strength rating (FSR) of A form AM Best.
+Assurant’s US burial insurance marketer, American Memorial Life also received a financial strength rating (FSR) of “A” form AM Best.
 It’s safe to say that if you purchase a funeral insurance plan through Assurant or Purple Shield Canada, your loved ones will safely receive their payout.

 …and frankly we don’t even know all the details of the plan and monies received.